-From a resource management standpoint, FPGA-accelerated instances are considered as Elastic Compute Service (ECS) instances and are managed in the same way you manage other ECS instances.
-When you use ECS, you may need to perform various operations on different resources, such as connecting to instances, replacing operating systems, resizing disks, upgrading or downgrading instance configurations, and using snapshots or images.
+When you use Elastic Compute Service (ECS), you may need to perform various operations on different resources, such as connecting to instances, replacing operating systems, resizing disks, upgrading or downgrading instance configurations, and using snapshots or images.
 This topic describes common operations on ECS resources.

 - For information about the usage notes of ECS instances, see Usage notes.